Frank Chin: Documentaries

 What's Wrong with Frank Chin is a 2005 biographical documentary, directed by Curtis Choy, about Chin's life.

 Frank Chin was interviewed in the documentary The Slanted Screen (2006), directed by Jeff Adachi, about the representation of Asian and Asian American men in Hollywood.

 Chin wrote the script for the 1967 documentary And Still Champion!
 The Story of Archie Moore.
 Chin's script was narrated by actor Jack Palance.
 Some of Chin's experiences would be worked into his first play, in which the protagonist is making a documentary about a boxer.

 Chin researched and hosted Chinaman's Chance (1972) an Ene Riisna directed documentary focusing on the conditions of Chinatown communities in America.
 Interview subjects included Roland Winters, Betty Lee Sung, and Ben Fee.

 Chin also directed a documentary short in 1972, The Last Temple about the Taoist temple in Hanford, California, which dates back to 1893, and the effort to preserve and restore it.

 Theatre Communications Group produced the Legacy Leaders of Color Video Project, a series highlighting influential figures in the American minority theaters.
 Set to be released in 2017, one of the episodes focuses on Frank Chin, his time with the Asian American Theater Company, and Chin's influence.

 In 2019, It Takes a Lunatic a Netflix distributed documentary about Wynn Handman was released.
 Handman had produced Chin's two plays at the American Place Theatre, and Chin was one of the interview subjects.

 Be Water, a 2020 episode of the ESPN documentary series 30 for 30 about Bruce Lee, featured archival footage of Chin.

+Archival footage of Chin being interviewed at the first Day of Remembrance appeared in the PBS documentary Betrayed: Surviving an American Concentration Camp from 2022.